Courtyard: Comparison throughout the world

+The Great Court at Trinity College, Cambridge, reputed to be the largest enclosed courtyard in Europe.

 Middle East

 Courtyards were widely used in the ancient Middle East.
 Middle Eastern courtyard houses reflect the nomadic influences of the region.
 Instead of officially designating rooms for cooking, sleeping, etc., these activities were relocated throughout the year as appropriate to accommodate the changes in temperature and the position of the sun.
 Often the flat rooftops of these structures were used for sleeping in warm weather.
 In some Islamic cultures, private courtyards provided the only outdoor space for women to relax unobserved.
 Convective cooling through transition spaces between multiple-courtyard buildings in the Middle East has also been observed.

 In c.
 2000 BC Ur, two-storey houses were constructed around an open square were built of fired brick.
 Kitchen, working, and public spaces were located on the ground floor, with private rooms located upstairs.

 Europe

 The central uncovered area in a Roman domus was referred to as an atrium.
 Today, we generally use the term courtyard to refer to such an area, reserving the word atrium to describe a glass-covered courtyard.
 Roman atrium houses were built side by side along the street.
 They were one-storey homes without windows that took in light from the entrance and from the central atrium.
 The hearth, which used to inhabit the centre of the home, was relocated, and the Roman atrium most often contained a central pool used to collect rainwater, called an impluvium.
 These homes frequently incorporated a second open-air area, the garden, which would be surrounded by Greek-style colonnades, forming a peristyle.
 This created a colonnaded walkway around the perimeter of the courtyard, which influenced monastic structures centuries later.

 The medieval European farmhouse embodies what we think of today as one of the most archetypal examples of a courtyard house—four buildings arranged around a square courtyard with a steep roof covered by thatch.
 The central courtyard was used for working, gathering, and sometimes keeping small livestock.
 An elevated walkway frequently ran around two or three sides of the courtyards in the houses.
 Such structures afforded protection, and could even be made defensible.